saswat01/Reproduce-Health_Fact_Checking/README.md

 #### Sci-BERT RESULTS
-Sci-Bert model ahceives a test accuracy of 62.59% with the parameters same as the ones used for the BERT model.
+Sci-Bert model ahceives a test accuracy of 64% with the *batch_size=13* and *epochs=5* and *learning_rate=1e-6* same as the ones used for the BERT model.
 This model was also trained on Google Colab with Nvidia T4 GPU.

 Classification report for Sci-BERT {0:False, 1:True, 2:Mixture, 3:Unproven}: